-Aurek is the newest beluga and the biggest.
+Aurek is the biggest beluga.
 In fact, he's the biggest animal at the aquarium.
-The 14-year-old, 14-foot, 2,100-pound whale arrived at Shedd from Georgia Aquarium in September.
+Born in 2003, the 14-foot, 2,100-pound whale arrived at Shedd from Georgia Aquarium in September 2017.
 Between his size and a distinctive gray smudge across the top of his head, just behind his blowhole, he should be easy to spot.
-We are just getting to know him.
+Or hear.
+Aurek has a wide range of vocalizations, including what can only be described as a donkey bray.
+He also produces a roar that sounds ominous but only signifies that he apparently likes to vocalize.

 Beethoven is the second largest.
-At 14 feet and 1,800 pounds, the 25-year-old beluga is still standout big.
+At 14 feet and 1,800 pounds, he is still standout big.
 He’s also the snowy whitest of the whales, with just a few gray dots and dashes splashed along his sides like Morse code.
+He was born in 1992.

 Like the other belugas, Beethoven squirts water from his mouth, varying in force from a dribble to a drenching.
 This natural behavior, often used to uncover crustaceans in the sandy seafloor in the wild, is reinforced by the trainers, so you might see him do a jump with a squirt during an aquatic presentation.
 Trainer Angie Soliai notes, “He also squirts during his breaches”—when the whale leaps straight up and crashes backward into the water.